robsimmons/sketchzone/README.md

 - [Using unmount() to always unload](https://glitch.com/edit/#!/sketchzone-always-unload?path=index.jsx) - the `unmount()` function is called whenever you are about to stop viewing an inspector, and in this example, we return a truthy value from the unmount() function so that sketchzone will terminate and destroy the inspector.
 - [Using destroy() to reclaim resources](https://glitch.com/edit/#!/sketchzone-cleanup?path=index.jsx) - if an inspector uses resources that need to be reclaimed when the tab is closed for good, that can be done in the `destroy()` function.
 - [Using reload() to stick around](https://glitch.com/edit/#!/sketchzone-reload?path=index.jsx) - the default behavior is to unmount, destroy, and re-initialize an inspector whenever the reload button is pressed.
-It's possible to keep the inspector around by defining `reload()`
+It's possible to keep the inspector around by defining `reload()`.
 - [Using unmount() and remount() to pause](https://glitch.com/edit/#!/sketchzone-pausing?path=index.jsx) - having `unmount()` return `true` can keep tabs that aren't open from consuming resources, but if you want to do a little bit more work to tell the inspector how to suspend itself when it's unmounted, and then resume when it's remounted, it's possible to conserve resources without deleting all the user's state.

+Some more advanced examples:

-All those examples have the same index.html file.
+- All the above examples have the same index.html file.
 It's also possible to change the index.html file to add custom fonts and styles.
 That's demonstrated on [github here](https://github.com/robsimmons/sketchzone-disco) and [deployed here](https://sketchzone.disco.typesafety.net/) with [Disco](https://letsdisco.dev/).
+- You can [use Google's comlink package to facilitate adding a webworker to each inspector](https://glitch.com/edit/#!/sketchzone-webworker?path=index.jsx).
+(This may be a little bit more complicated than it needs to be: certain operations I expected to be able to do with promises in comlink required the use of callbacks.)

 # Structure